The logarithmic Sobolev inequality for a submanifold in Euclidean space: Introduction

 \section{Introduction}

-In 1973, Michael and Simon \cite{Michael-Simon} proved a Sobolev inequality which holds on any submanifold of Euclidean space.
-This inequality contains a term involving the mean curvature; it is particularly useful on minimal submanifolds.
-The same result was proved independently by Allard (see \cite{Allard}, Section 7).
-More recently, Castillon \cite{Castillon} gave an alternative proof based on optimal transport.
+In the early 1970s, Allard and, independently, Michael and Simon proved a Sobolev inequality which holds on every submanifold in Euclidean space (see \cite{Allard}, Section 7, and \cite{Michael-Simon}).
+This inequality is particularly useful on a minimal submanifold; in general, it contains a term involving the mean curvature.
+The constant in the Michael-Simon Sobolev inequality depends only on the dimension; however, the constant is not sharp.
+Castillon \cite{Castillon} gave an alternative proof of this inequality based on optimal transport.
 In a recent paper \cite{Brendle}, we proved a sharp version of the Michael-Simon Sobolev inequality for submanifolds of codimension at most $2$.
-In particular, this implies a sharp isoperimetric inequality for minimal submanifolds of Euclidean space.
+In particular, this implies a sharp isoperimetric inequality for minimal submanifolds in Euclidean space of codimension at most $2$.

-In 2000, Ecker \cite{Ecker} proved a logarithmic Sobolev inequality which holds on any submanifold of Euclidean space.
-In this paper, we improve the inequality in \cite{Ecker}, and obtain a sharp constant.
+In 2000, Ecker \cite{Ecker} proved a logarithmic Sobolev inequality which holds on every submanifold in Euclidean space.
+The constant in Ecker's inequality depends only on the dimension, but is not sharp.
+In this paper, we improve this inequality, and obtain the optimal constant.
 The following is the main result of this paper:

 \begin{theorem} Let $\Sigma$ be a compact $n$-dimensional submanifold of $\mathbb{R}^{n+m}$ without boundary.
 Let $f$ be a positive smooth function on $\Sigma$.
 Then

 where $H$ denotes the mean curvature vector of $\Sigma$. \end{theorem}